sindresorhus/meow/readme.md

 ##### pkg

 Type: `string`, `object`
-Default: `package.json`
+Default: Closest package.json upwards

-Relative path to `package.json` or it as an object.
+Relative path to package.json or as an object.

 ##### argv